ichen888/Scrape-feature/README.md

 ## Potential Improvements

 - **Enhanced Scraping:** Implement more robust scraping techniques to handle potential changes in website structure.
+- **Scraping a Larger Data Set:** Add additional historical articles beyond the first 10 pages of the website.
 - **Advanced Sentiment Analysis:** Explore more sophisticated sentiment analysis models and techniques for improved accuracy.
 - **Named Entity Recognition:** Integrate NER to identify and analyze sentiment towards specific entities mentioned in the articles.
 - **Data Visualization:** Create visualizations to represent the sentiment analysis results in a more engaging and informative way.

+## Contributors

+- Ian Chen
+- Aabaran Paudel
+- Gemini LOL

+## License
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.